Higher-dimensional Euclidean and non-Euclidean structures in planar circuit quantum electrodynamics: Spectra and growth properties of layouts

 we have

 We can obtain the fraction $f$ for finite $\{p,q\}$-hyperbolic layouts from the growth properties of these graphs.
 The problem of the growth of vertex-centered hyperbolic tilings was considered in \cite{moran_growth_1997}.
 One can easily adapt that approach to our problem of growing polygon-centered layouts by the accretion of concentric layers of tilings.
 Let us assume we have a layout composed of $\ell$ concentric rings of vertices, ordered outwards, of a $\{p,q\}$-tiling, with $p>3$.
 It will become clear that the case of a triangular tiling ($p=3$) is intrinsically different and will not be treated here since it does not seem to be interesting for our purposes.
-Each ring $j$ has two types of vertices: $b$ and $B$, see Fig.~\ref{fig4}.
+Each ring $j$ contains two types of vertices: type-$B$ vertices, which connect to the previous $(j-1)^{\rm th}$ ring, and type-$b$ vertices, which do not.
+These are illustrated in Fig.~\ref{fig4}.

 Let $b_j$ be the number of vertices on the $j^{\rm\, th}$ ring that are not connected to the $(j-1)^{\rm\, th}$ one, and $B_j$ the number of remaining vertices which are connected to previous ring.
-For example, for the $\{6,4\}$ tiling of Fig.~\ref{fig1}, one has $b_1=6$, $B_1=0$, $b_2 =30$, $B_2= 12$, and so on.
+For example, for the $\{6,4\}$ tiling of Fig. \ref{fig1}, one has $b_1=6$, $B_1=0$, $b_2 =30$, $B_2= 12$, and so on.
 Each edge emanating from the $j^{\rm\, th}$ ring will necessarily reach a $B$-type vertex in the $(j+1)^{\rm\, th}$ ring and, thus, we have

 The recurrence for the $b$-vertices is a little more intricate.
 From Fig.~\ref{fig4}, we see that for each $B$-vertex, there are $q-2$ polygons between the $j^{\rm\, th}$ and the $(j+1)^{\rm\, th}$ rings.
 For the $b$-vertices, there are $q-1$ of such polygons.
 Each one of these polygons, which we assume to be ordered anticlockwise, will lead to $p-3$ $b$-vertices in the $(j+1)^{\rm\, th}$ ring.
 To compute $b_{j+1}$, we run circularly over all these polygons between the $j^{\rm\, th}$ and the $(j+1)^{\rm\, th}$ rings.
 In order to avoid double counting, we neglect the last polygon of each vertex, since it coincides with the first one of the next vertex.
 We must also neglect one vertex in the sum of each vertex in the $j^{\rm\, th}$, since the first polygon, in contrast to the other ones (with the exception of the last), has one of its edges on the $j^{\rm\, th}$ ring.
 Finally, we have the following recurrence system, valid for $p>3$,